hmchen47/DataScience/ML/MLNN-Hinton/05-CNN.md

     + deforming objects in various non-affine ways
     + e.g., hand-written 2 w/ a large loop or just a cusp
   + <span style="color: darkblue; font-weight: bold;">Affordances</span>
+    + the quality or property of an object that defines its possible uses or makes clear how it can or should be used
     + object classes defined by how they are used
     + e.g., chairs designed for sitting on w/ a wide variety of physical shapes, including armchairs, modern chairs mad with steel frames and wood backs
   + <span style="color: darkblue; font-weight: bold;">Viewpoint</span>